Queen of Fables

-Queen of Fables is a supervillain who has battled the Justice League, Wonder Woman and Superman.
+Queen of Fables is a supervillain appearing in media published by DC Comics.
 Based on the character of the Evil Queen from "Snow White", the Queen of Fables is the living embodiment of all evil in folklore.
-She first appeared in JLA #47 (November 2000), and was created by Gail Simone, Mark Waid and Bryan Hitch.
+She first appeared in JLA #47 (November 2000), and was created by Mark Waid, and Bryan Hitch.

+Wanda Sykes voices the Queen of Fables in HBO's Harley Quinn.

 Fictional character biography

 The Queen of Fables was originally a sorceress from another dimension until she was exiled to Earth.
 She reigned until princess Snow White defied her and she was trapped in the Book of Fables.
 Snow White used the book to turn fact into fiction and undo all the Queen's terrible acts.

 Countless generations later the Queen was unwittingly released from her prison.
 She transformed Manhattan into an enchanted forest full of fantastic creatures extracted from folk tales.
 Just after being released she attempted to locate Snow White, mistaking a television for a magic mirror, and ordered it to show her -"The Fairest In The Land".
 Coincidentally, the TV was currently showing the news, reporting the Justice League's latest battle, and at that moment showing Wonder Woman.
 Believing the Amazon Princess to be her daughter, she confronts her, forcing her into a deep sleep in an enchanted forest.
 Aquaman awakens Wonder Woman with his kiss (as he was once a Prince, and is now the King of Atlantis, it counts as a kiss from a Prince), and Batman discovers the book that the Queen had been trapped in.
 Eventually, the Justice League managed to stop her, by making her realize that she was no longer immortal and eternally beautiful in the real world, and lock her up once more (by trapping her within a book on the United States Tax Code, where she could find nothing imaginative to use as a weapon), undoing her spell again.

 Eventually the Queen of Fables awakens and is none too happy.
 Since being defeated by the Justice League, who placed her in the U.S. Tax Code manual, she has somehow escaped and now has her sights set on her own Prince Charming, Superman.
 After transporting Superman to a Kryptonian glass forest, he is able to win his freedom and defeat the Queen (although the effort leaves him weak).
 She is last seen standing over a young sleeping girl, saying "Sleep well, dear one.
 Keep me alive.
 Dream of me.
 Dream of me".

 She returns again after assuming the identity of Laney Kirswel, the film executive in charge of an unauthorized Wonder Woman biography, made mostly of unapproved and slandering materials.
 She is again able to act in the human world, where she puts Wonder Woman through hellish scenarios, taken from the movie, meant to represent distorted happenings in her life.
 Diana coaxes her into taking the form of a huge dragon, who she notes is reminiscent of Maleficent, and blinds her with two battle axes, forcing her to flee.